Bicycle suspension: Pendbox

-Seat suspension
+Seatpost suspension

 Suspension may be implemented at the saddle either using a suspension saddle, suspension rails or a suspension seatpost.
 There are many different kinds of suspension seatposts, not to be confused with dropper seatposts, operating on a variety of different mechanisms.
 Different designs of suspension cause the seat to move in different paths during the compression.

 The most basic suspension seat post, a piston style, like the one pictured on the side, uses a sliding post with spring pressure that is often changeable by adjusting a threaded insert in the bottom of the post to adjust the preload on the spring.
 All piston style seatposts move in a down and forward motion at the slope the seat tube.
 Because of the need for these parts to slide up and down, all piston style suspension seatposts suffer from at least a slight rotation around the axis of the post resulting in a seat that can wiggle side to side slightly.
 Piston style seatposts with springs that are not preloaded or other designs with poor tolerances can also have slight up and down wiggle in the seat in the axis of the post.
 A seat that is not held in place properly can be dangerous if not at least uncomfortable and annoying.
 Newer and better designs of the piston style seat post have minimized all forms of wiggle and seatposts with actual adjustable pistons built into the post are even available.

 Parallelogram suspension seat posts use dual linked bars that connect the saddle clamp to the post, and all operate in an arcing motion although some arc backwards and others arc forwards.
 Differences between the arc directions create posts that are designed for different things, a rear arc would be better for small wheels, moving fast or going uphill while a forward direction would be best with larger wheels on a downhill or at slower speeds.
 Some seat posts are designed with uneven links creating what is not actually a parallelogram so that the arch approximates a straight line when compressed.
 Various different designs are implemented to tension the seat post, some use elastomers and others use pistons.
 The size, shape and position of these elastomers and pistons vary by brand and model as well.
 Some of the elastomers are adjustable by stacking different combinations of elastomer rings to create a specific profile and ramping up of the suspension.
 Others have adjustable air pressure or ways to change the profile of the compression.